14 Water Quality Dynamics

 In addition, an analysis of the Sentinel-2 imagery for Total Suspended Matter (TSM) is used to demonstrate the nature of spatial patterns in water turbidity, here assuming TSM is highly-correlated to turbidity.
 Note that the default TSM algorithm is used, without local calibration.
 Visit the CSIEM Sentinel-2 explorer for details of these images.

 The in situ TSS data similarly shows a pattern of high variability with a weak seasonal change.
-To give a broad over view a 10-year summary of TSS and Turbidity is shown in Figure 12.3, all data within the entire Cockburn Sound routine monitoring is presented and varying between 1 - 5 mg/L.
+To give a broad overview a 10-year summary of TSS and Turbidity is shown in Figure 15.3, all data within the entire Cockburn Sound routine monitoring is presented and varying between 1 - 5 mg/L.

 Over the 6 years of CSIEM simulations, the model predicts a pattern of lower summer TSS and higher TSS peaks in the winter months in response to consecutive storms, and this pattern is more noticeable in wave exposed zones (e.g., Owen Anchorage vs Mangles Bay).
 The validation years 2013, 2015 and 2020 only have summer sampling data, which the model reproduces well across the different zones.
-The years 2021, 2022, and 2023 have monitoring throughout the year, and show the model results to be higher than the winter month monitoring, suggesting an over-prediction in resuspenion.
-However, it is notied that the monitoign data is biased to fair-weather conditions, and so is not well suited to capture periodic increases associated with short-term storm dynamics.
-This is explored furhter in the next section.
+The years 2021, 2022, and 2023 have monitoring throughout the year, and show the model results to be higher than the winter month monitoring, suggesting an over-prediction in resuspension.
+However, it is noted that the monitoring data is biased to fair-weather conditions, and so is not well suited to capture periodic increases associated with short-term storm dynamics.
+This is explored further in the next section.

 Cockburn Sound